phalcon-orphanage/docs/en/contributions.md

 # Contributing to Phalcon
 Phalcon is an open source project and heavily relies on volunteer efforts.
 We welcome contributions from everyone!

-Please take a moment to review this document in order to make the contribution process easy and effective all.
+Please take a moment to review this document in order to make the contribution process easy and effective for all.

 Following these guidelines, allows better communication, faster resolution of issues and moves the project forward.